Primitive Type tuple

 🔬This is a nightly-only experimental API. (slice_index_methods)

-Returns a mutable reference to the output at this location, without performing any bounds checking.
-Calling this method with an out-of-bounds index or a dangling slice pointer is undefined behavior even if the resulting reference is not used.
+Returns a mutable pointer to the output at this location, without performing any bounds checking.
+Calling this method with an out-of-bounds index or a dangling slice pointer is undefined behavior even if the resulting pointer is not used.

 source§